ucldc/appstrap/README.md

 will install `pkgsrc` if it is not already there; and then install [git](http://git-scm.com) with all its dependencies into `~/pkg`.

 Works on the SUSE VMs I can get from the datacenter.

 Note: it is sort of slow the first time because it has to download and all the source and build all the packages, but I'm going to try to figure out how to set up a local repository of the packages so that I only have to build them once per each of -dev, -stg, and prod.

+> ## About pkgsrc

+> The NetBSD Packages Collection (pkgsrc) is a framework for building third-party software on NetBSD and other UNIX-like systems, currently containing over 13000 packages.
+It is used to enable freely available software to be configured and built easily on supported platforms.

+It has stable branches that are tagged every quarter of the year, and the curren (2013-05-30) release is their 50th.

 # License